 Multiple generation studies of PEG-8 and -40 Stearates were negative for effects on reproduction.
 Clinical studies on the PEG Stearates indicated that these ingredients were neither irritants nor sensitizers at concentrations of 25% or greater.
 There was no evidence of phototoxicity or photosensitization of PEG-2 or -8 Stearates.
 Because the smaller PEG Stearates were not photosensitizing the CIR Expert Panel did not expect the larger ingredients to be photosensitizing.
 The CIR Expert Panel concluded that safety data on individual PEG Stearates were sufficient for a decision regarding the safety of the entire group.

-If the stearic acid used to make PEG-2, -6, -8, -12, -20, -32, -40, -50, -100, and -150 Stearates is from plants, these ingredients may be used in in cosmetics and personal care products marketed in the Europe according to the general provisions of the Cosmetics Regulation of the European Union.
+If the stearic acid used to make PEG-2, -6, -8, -12, -20, -32, -40, -50, -100, and -150 Stearates is from plants, these ingredients may be used in in cosmetics and personal care products marketed in the Europe according to the Under the general provisions of the cosmetics regulation of the EU, ingredients appearing on the following function-specific annexes must comply with the listed restrictions and/or specifications: colorants (Annex IV), preservatives (Annex V), UV filters (Annex VI) and other ingredients with specific concentration limits and/or other restrictions (Annex III).
+Ingredients specifically prohibited from use in cosmetic products are listed in Annex II.
+Other ingredients listed in the EU cosmetic ingredient database (CosIng) may be used without restrictions..
 Ingredients of animal origin must comply with European Union animal by-products regulations.